Wendy-B-Hub/WYSIWYG-slate.js/README.md

 - Headings: Select text and click the "H1" or "H2" or "H3" or "H4" button to turn it into a heading.

-editor :
+## editor :

 ![alt text](https://github.com/Wendy-B-Hub/WYSIWYG-slate.js/blob/main/editor.jpg)

+## data fetch from database

 in order to fecth data and render data parallelly, we use `useQuery` hook

 the index of main react project